 - Meanwhile, heat a sauté pan over medium heat.
 Melt 1 tbsp butter in pan.
 Add mushrooms and cook till mushrooms are tender, about 6-7 minutes.
 Add veggies to a large mixing bowl when done.

 - In same pan as mushrooms were cooked in, melt 2 tbsp in pan.
 Add flour to pan and cook for 1-2 minutes.
 Whisk in chicken stock and bring to a boil.
-Reduce heat to simmer, add sherry, cream, nutmeg, salt and pepper (to taste), and cook till sauce is thick, about 5-10 minutes.
+Reduce heat to simmer, add sherry, cream, nutmeg, salt and pepper (plus additional to taste), and cook till sauce is thick, about 5-10 minutes.

-- Add parsley to mixing bowl, then add sauce.
+- Add turkey, peas, and parsley to the mixing bowl, then add sauce.
 Stir all ingredients together and pour into the prepared casserole dish.
 Smooth top flat.
 Evenly distribute the breadcrumbs (add or reduce amount of breadcrumbs to your liking).

 More Thanksgiving Leftover Recipes